Skip to product information

 • wide chest piece ensures optimal strength for pulling

-• the attachment point of the cloth is movable = straightens a dog that has a tendency to run crooked
+• the attachment point of the line is movable = straightens a dog that has a tendency to run crooked

 • good reflectors